 Students are allowed to take courses in most departments at UNSW, for example, Communication, International Relations and Political Science.
 Communication students can typically earn a maximum of 12 units of upper-division COMM credit.
 There is no guaranteed minimum number of approved COMM courses offered at UNSW during any given semester.

 Student Life & Activities

 Students will have access to the full range of student services at UNSW including, but not limited to, academic clubs, theater groups, and political organizations.
-UNSW offers a wide variety of social activities including trips to the symphony at the world famous Sydney Opera house, rappelling in the Blue Mountains, harbor cruises, barbecues, and visits to wildlife parks, horse riding, local sporting events, and theater.
+UNSW offers a wide variety of social activities, at an additional cost, including trips to the symphony at the world famous Sydney Opera house, rappelling in the Blue Mountains, harbor cruises, barbecues, and visits to wildlife parks, horseback riding, local sporting events, and theater.

 Students will live in furnished single-occupancy dorm rooms or shared apartments on campus with local and international students.
 Students can choose to live in dormitories with meal plans or self-contained apartments with kitchen facilities.
-Off-campus housing is no longer arranged by the university.
+Off-campus housing is not arranged by UNSW or USC.

 Students from all majors are eligible to apply.
 Students must have a minimum GPA of 3.0 at the time of application and must have Junior standing as of the commencement of the program.

 During competitive application cycles (when Annenberg International Programs receives more applications than the number of spots in a study abroad program), all factors that negatively impact applications will be taken into consideration when evaluating students for admission.
 Please click here to read more information about competitive application cycles and factors for possible disqualification.